-Robotic surgery, such as the DaVinci robotic system, is yet another tool in the armamentarium of the Reproductive Surgeon.
+Robotic surgery, such as the da Vinci® Surgery, is yet another tool in the armamentarium of the reproductive surgeon.
 It is an enhanced surgical technique which can simplify certain types of infertility surgery for the patient and potentially shorten post-operative convalescence.

 If I have IVF I am afraid that I might end up with triplets, or worse.
 I want to get pregnant but I don’t want eight babies!
 Should I be concerned?

 IVF is actually the best way to limit your chances of having more than two babies at one time with advanced reproductive techniques (ART), and our goal is always one healthy baby at a time.
 There are very specific guidelines established by the American Society for Reproductive Medicine that limit the number of embryos that would be transferred back to the mother’s womb, based largely on the mother’s age, to ensure that a minimum chance of a multiple pregnancy occurs, with the maximum chance of achieving a single, healthy pregnancy.
 Aberrations such as the “octomom” story in California can only occur when a rogue, unethical physician completely ignores the guidelines of our society.
 It is our duty to perform the safest and most appropriate treatments for our patients.
 All ethical infertility physicians were relieved to hear that the actions of this particular physician, well outside normal standards of care, ultimately resulted in the loss of his medical license.